Agastache scrophulariifolia: Distribution

+Ecology

+As riparian habitats are altered or farmlands return to forest communities, A. scrophulariifolia suffers from habitat loss.
+It is listed as endangered in Connecticut and Massachusetts, as threatened in Maryland and Vermont, and as a special concern in Kentucky and Tennessee.

 Usage

 Many people use this plant for its aromatic effects.
 Its leaves are edible.
-In many cases, herbal and landscape plants identified as A. scrophulariifolia are actually A. foeniculum and A. rugosa.

 Medicinal

 The Meskwaki use an infusion of the root as a diuretic, and also use a compound of the plant heads medicinally.